RocketSoftware/pickmultivalue_jAgent/README.md

 # jBase
-programs and utilities for jBase https://www.jbase.com/
+Sample code for proccessing and responding with JSON on jBase using jAgent. https://www.jbase.com/